M66B/FairEmail/FAQ.md

 You can record audio if you have a recording app installed which supports the [RECORD_SOUND_ACTION](https://developer.android.com/reference/android/provider/MediaStore.Audio.Media#RECORD_SOUND_ACTION) intent.
+If no supported app is installed, FairEmail will not show a record audio action/icon.

 Unfortunately and surprisingly, most recording apps do not seem to support this intent (they should).